temp-somelk/ekunazanu.dev.archive/content/blog/discrete-fourier-transform.md

 +++

 {{< note summary="Note" open="true" >}}
-This article assumes you have a basic understanding of [Fourier Transforms](/blog/fourier-transform).
+This article assumes you have a basic understanding of the [Fourier Transform](/blog/fourier-transform).
 {{< /note >}}

 ## Sampling